Steve Scalise, House Leadership, Election Denier, Project 2025

 Earlier this year, Scalise joined with Sen. Ted Cruz (R-TX) as a lead signer on an amicus brief submitted to the U.S. Supreme Court in Trump v.
 Anderson, defending Trump’s ability to appear on the Colorado ballot despite the state’s highest court determining his candidacy was in violation of the insurrection clause of the 14th Amendment.
 The Court ruled in Trump’s favor.

-Scalise has downplayed and undermined Trump’s criminal charges, calling the recent conviction a “devastating defeat for any American” and opting to make accusations against Joe Biden or Hunter Biden instead.
+Scalise has downplayed and undermined Trump’s criminal charges, calling the recent conviction a “devastating defeat for any American” and opting to make accusations against Joe Biden and Hunter Biden instead.
 For example, he claimed that the classified documents pictured in evidence in the Mar-a-Lago case against Trump were not actually classified, but that actual classified documents could be found in “Joe Biden’s garage.”
-A special counsel, a Republican, determined that Biden should not be charged, while a grand jury found that Trump deliberately hid numerous secret documents and also tried to cover that up.
+A Republican special counsel determined that Biden should not be charged, while a grand jury found that Trump deliberately hid numerous secret documents and also tried to cover that up.

 Scalise has a record of ties to white supremacists.
 For example, in 2002, Scalise, then a Louisiana state representative, gave a speech at an event of David Duke’s white nationalist European-American Unity and Rights Organization.
 Scalise also reportedly once said he was “like David Duke without the baggage.”